LopezChris/tf/tutorial/tutorial.md

 ![buggy](assets/buggy.jpg)

-During the 2018 [DataWorks summit](Link) Hortonworks showcased an autonomous car which was trained to follow markers along a race track.
+During the 2018 [DataWorks summit](Link) Hortonworks showcased an autonomous car which was trained to follow markers along a race track only by using images as a reference.

  The point of the exercise is to showcase the power of a TensorFlow container managed by YARN along with GPU isolation for fast deployment of Deep Learning models.

-In this tutorial We will briefly explore how Deep Learning plays a role in autonomous vehicles by using a pre-trained model to identify objects in a given image.
-We will employ [FasterRCNN+InceptionResNetV2](https://tfhub.dev/google/faster_rcnn/openimages_v4/inception_resnet_v2/1) network trained on [Open Images V4](https://storage.googleapis.com/openimages/web/index.html) imported to the environment using TensorFlow hub.
 On the clip below we can observe the perspective of the Hortonworks car.

 ![car-vision](assets/car-vision.gif)

+In this tutorial we will briefly explore Deep Learning plays a role in autonomous vehicles by using a pre-trained model to identify objects in a given image.
+We will employ [FasterRCNN+InceptionResNetV2](https://tfhub.dev/google/faster_rcnn/openimages_v4/inception_resnet_v2/1) network trained on [Open Images V4](https://storage.googleapis.com/openimages/web/index.html) imported to the environment using TensorFlow Hub.

+Originally the [InceptionResNetV2](https://www.tensorflow.org/versions/r1.6/api_docs/python/tf/keras/applications/InceptionResNetV2) feature extractor was trained on [ImageNet](http://www.image-net.org/) and combined with [FasterRCNN](https://arxiv.org/abs/1506.01497) on [OpenImages V4 dataset](https://storage.googleapis.com/openimages/web/index.html)

 ## Prerequisites